Ogden-area live music scene

 On the subject of regularly scheduled performances, the second Wednesday of each month brings “Jazz at the Station” to Ogden’s historic Union Station.
 Performances are typically inside the grand lobby, but often occur on the plaza out front, weather permitting.

-Every Thursday in June, the Ogden Amphitheater hosts the Twilight Concert Series.
-Now, in it’s third year, this series brings in some incredibly impressive names from the world of progressive music.
-This year’s line-up includes performances by OK Go, The Shins, Mike Snow, and Oh Land & Wild Belle.
+Throughout the summer, the Ogden Amphitheater hosts the Twilight Concert Series.
+Over the span of 5 years, this series has brought in some incredibly impressive names from the world of progressive music.

 Every Sunday from Father's Day weekend to the end of September, Snowbasin hosts their “Blues, Brews and BBQs” outdoor concert series featuring regional and national touring acts with a local opener.
 These 6-hour shows typically feature at least 3 bands and have more of a festival atmosphere than a small concert feel.

-Speaking of festivals, the annual Ogden Music Festival spans the first weekend in June every year at Fort Buenaventura.
-This year’s line-up will include sets by Grammy-winner Parker Millsap and the surprise late addition of Sarah Jarosz.
+Speaking of festivals, the annual Ogden Music Festival, which has typically spanned the first weekend in June every year at Fort Buenaventura, will move to Labor Day Weekend in 2021.
+This year’s line-up is already slated to include sets by Rhonda Vincent and the Rage, The Travelin' McCourys, Dustbowl Revival, and The Brothers Comatose.

 Finally, a few words about Ogden music crowds…